JetBrains/kotlin-web-site/docs/topics/kotlin-ide.md

 ## Compatibility with the Kotlin language versions

-For IntelliJ IDEA, Fleet and Android Studio the Kotlin plugin is bundled with each IDE release.
+For IntelliJ IDEA, Fleet, and Android Studio, the Kotlin plugin is bundled with each IDE release.
 When the new Kotlin version is released, these IDEs will suggest updating Kotlin to the latest version automatically.
 See the latest supported language version for each IDE in [Kotlin releases](releases.md#ide-support).

 ## Other IDEs support

-JetBrains doesn't provide the Kotlin plugin for other IDEs.
+JetBrains doesn't provide Kotlin plugins for other IDEs.
 However, some of the other IDEs and source editors, such as Eclipse, Visual Studio Code, and Atom, have their own Kotlin plugins supported by the Kotlin community.

 You can use any text editor to write the Kotlin code, but without IDE-related features: code formatting, debugging tools, and so on.